 - Climate Change: The changing temperatures and current patterns of the world's oceans are dangerous for penguins.
 These pelagic birds depend on currents for hunting, and warmer temperatures not only alter the currents and change where fish and krill can be found, but also melt Antarctic ice, reducing prime breeding space for several penguin species.

 - Invasive Species: Most penguins nest in huge colonies, often on isolated islands.
-Introduced predators can devastate even the largest nesting colony in just a few years, and unless the invasive animals—most commonly cats, rats, mice, dogs, rabbits or ferrets—are eliminated, the penguin populations may never recover.
-Even if the invaders do not directly harm the adult penguins, chicks or eggs, they may damage habitat and make it unsuitable for the penguins.
+Introduced predators can devastate even the largest nesting colony in just a few years, and unless the invasive animals—most commonly cats, rats, mice, dogs, rabbits, or ferrets—are eliminated, the penguin populations may never recover.
+Even if the invaders do not directly harm the adult penguins, chicks, or eggs, they may damage the habitat and make it unsuitable for the penguins.

 - Tourists: While there are many reputable tours that offer penguin viewing experiences while safeguarding the birds, unlicensed or unauthorized tours and tourists who do not respect visitation guidelines can stress and disturb penguins, even causing them to abandon their chicks and nests or leave ideal habitat for locations that are even more dangerous and where survival is more uncertain.